brooklynrail/brooklynrail-platform/content/people/dore-bowen.md

   Yael Bartana, Dan Graham, Akram Zaatari, Elin Hansdottir, and Lydia Ourahmane.
   In 2019 Bowen published _Bruce Nauman: Spatial Encounters_ (with Constance M.
-  Lewallen, University of California Press), and is currently completing a monographon on the diorama from the 19th century to contemporary installation art.
+  Lewallen, University of California Press), and is currently completing a monograph on the diorama from the 19th century to contemporary installation art.
 She is Associate Professor and Coordinator of Art History and Visual Culture at San José State University."
 portraits: